tom-f-oconnell/qmk_firmware/README.md

 - Keyboard: [Mysterium v2](https://github.com/coseyfannitutti/mysterium)

-- Computer for compilation / upload / use of the keyboard: Ubuntu 18.04
+- Computer for compilation / upload / testing of the keyboard: Ubuntu 18.04

 - USBasp programmer, which Han had updated the firmware of to `usbasp.atmega8.2011-05-28.hex`, as per his guide.